myNBGcode/E-commerceEnterprise/README.md

 The payment should be successful

-### **Scenario 5:** Failed _transaction using a wrong CVC number with 3DS authentication successful_

-Enter all required details as before, but with an invalid CVC number, 102 instead of 100 in this test case.

-In the following 3DS emulator choose &quot;Authentication Successful&quot; and press &quot;Submit&quot;

-The payment should be declined

 For each of the above transactions you can confirm the result from the merchant administrator page  (see screenshot bellow) using the reference number you provided.

 ![reporting1](images/reporting.png)